Dec 14 2018

 addresses of everyone who is eligible to vote.
 There are two editions of the

 registers; a full register which is used for elections, preventing and detecting

 crime and checking applications for loan or credit and the edited register which

 is publically available for marketing and any other commercial activities.
 When

 renewal notices arrive, consider only registering for the full register by

 opting out of the edited register.
-Further information can be found on
+Further information

 Please note that material is posted to this website within hours if not

 Westwood Parish Council Collected Minutes UpdateI have added the combined minutes for 2017 to the website as a PDF file.
 The PDF is quite large averaging about 3Mb for each month.
 For 2017 the July meeting was moved to August.
 The link to the downloads is on the Parish Council webpage.
 (2nd December 2018)

 The news from the current version of Westwood Update No 137 has been added to the website.
 News items are published in the appropriate categories.
 Please do not overlook the links to other pages on the Community webpage in the left hand column.